Hiwonder-docs/Acceleration-Sensor/source/docs/4_Jetson_Development_Tutorial.md

 > [!NOTE]
 >
-> **Note: Before powering on, ensure that no metal objects are touching the controller.
+> **Before powering on, ensure that no metal objects are touching the controller.
 Otherwise, the exposed pins at the bottom of the board may cause a short circuit and damage the controller.**

 ### 4.1.2 Environment Configuration